Table of Contents

 This pillar page will act as your comprehensive budgeting manual.
 Covering everything from the basics to more sophisticated strategies.

-Budgeting is the process of developing a financial plan.
+The process of developing a financial plan.
 It requires first managing your income, expenses, and financial objectives.
 And then establish a strategy to divide your money as best as possible.
-Budgeting can help you pay off debt, save for the future, and achieve your financial goals.
+It can help you pay off debt, save for the future, and achieve your financial goals.

 In this pillar page, we will cover the following topics in detail: